Quick Take

 Appearance

 Adult horseshoe crabs vary in size depending on the species.
-For instance, the male mangrove horseshoe crab typically grows to about 12 inches.
+For instance, the female mangrove horseshoe crab typically grows to about 12 inches, while males are smaller.
 The female tri-spine horseshoe crab can reach up to 31.25 inches and weigh as much as 9 pounds.

 Though they lack teeth, they can still eat shellfish whose shells aren’t too thick.
 This is because they have a mouth filled with bristles in the middle of their five pairs of legs.
-They use their legs to move their food to their mouth, then chew it by walking.
+They use their legs to move food to their mouth and chew it by walking.

 Distribution, Population, and Habitat